smilodon76/RXOS-amdOS-zergpool/README.md

 if you want change password with $ sudo passwd rxos

 for all commands type $ rxos-help
+# For MININGPOOLHUB algo switching profit

+4 coins supported ethereum-classic ethereum ravencoin vertcoin

+type $ conf and write on globalminer mph GLOBALMINER=mph

+paste your username on MPHWALLET=

-type $ wallets and paste your coin wallets btc eth rvn etc,zergpool and payout coin for zergpool
+type $ mbenches and change your average gpus hashrate.change it and on the fly.

+if you do not want to mining an algorithm set its hashrate to zero. example zergpool-etchash 0

+type $ mwatts and change AVERAGE power consuption for all gpus on wall.for 225watt type 225 for 1230watt type 1230 .change it and on the fly

+if you want you do not change the benches and watts. it will work satisfactorily.default hashrates and watts they correspond in one rx470 8gb micron memory.

+change ZERO= on miner.conf at the time you want the rig to be activated to check if the profitability is above the energy cost. the time is in seconds and the default value is 3000.

+save and type $ allow or minestop to start miner.

-# For zergpool algo switching profit
+# For ZERGPOOL algo switching profit

 10 algos supported cryptonight_gpu cryptonight_haven equihash125 equihash144 equihash192 etchash ethash firopow kawpow verthash

 type $ conf and write on globalminer zergpool GLOBALMINER=zergpool

+paste your wallet on ZWALLET= and coin payout to PAYCOIN=

 type $ zbenches and change your average gpus hashrate.change it and on the fly.

 if you do not want to mining an algorithm set its hashrate to zero. example zergpool-etchash 0

-type $ zwatts and change power consuption for all gpus on wall.for 225watt type 0.225 for 1230watt type 1230 .change it and on the fly
+type $ zwatts and change AVERAGE power consuption for all gpus on wall.for 225watt type 225 for 1230watt type 1230 .change it and on the fly

 if you want you do not change the benches and watts. it will work satisfactorily.default hashrates and watts they correspond in one rx470 8gb micron memory.

+change ZERO= on miner.conf at the time you want the rig to be activated to check if the profitability is above the energy cost. the time is in seconds and the default value is 3000.

-save and type $ allow to start miner.
+save and type $ allow or minestop to start miner.

 change the hashrate in the same format. otherwise the profitability will not work properly. if there is a big discrepancy between the calculated and the real profit, it is because the hashrate is not enough to find blocks in a reasonable time. the more they use this operating system the closer the profits will be to the estimated.

+# general

-if you do not want to mining an algorithm put hashrate 0 in zbenches. you can leave only 1 algorithm and only it will work.
+if you do not want to mining an algorithm put hashrate 0 in benches.with this setting the rig stops turning off and checking for energy costs.

-do not add the parameter ID= to passwd. it already exists with the hostname of each mining rig.
+do not add the parameter ID= to passwd on zergpool. it already exists with the hostname of each mining rig.

-in zergpool the profitability seen in the output of the miner is calculated with the zergpool api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0
+in zergpool mph the profitability seen in the output of the miner is calculated with the api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts mwatts put all the algorithms to 0.

-If an algo has problems connecting to zergpol set the hashrate to 0 for a few hours or days until it comes back.
+If an algo has problems connecting to zergpol mph set the hashrate to 0 for a few hours or days until it comes back.

-if the zergool api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash.
+if the api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash.

+the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
+When it is activated again it will check if the profitability is above the energy cost and will act accordingly.

+in zbenches zwatts mbenches mwatts do not make any changes to zergpool-zero mph-zero

 # for other coins and pools

-type $ conf and write on globalminer phoenixminer or teamredminer
+type $ conf and write on globalminer lolminer or phoenixminer or teamredminer or xmr-stak

 example

 GLOBALMINER=phoenixminer

-ARGS='-amd -acm -mi 14 -gt 25' <== all arguments inside cuotes
+ARGS='-proto 1 -gt 25' <== all arguments inside quotes

 POOL=eth.2miners.com:2020

-WALLET=$ETHWALLET <== source from  wallets conf
+WALLET=<wallet_here>

 PASS=x